bliutwo/leetcode_sols/leetcode_memo.md

 - `rbegin()` and `rend()` iterators
 - `iterator` vs. `reverse::iterator`
-- sort a vector of ints *v* in increasing order
-- sort a vector of ints *v* in decreasing order
 - how to use [`partial_sort`](https://www.cplusplus.com/reference/algorithm/partial_sort/)
 - [Difference between `set`, `multiset`, `unordered_set`, `unordered_multiset`](https://www.geeksforgeeks.org/difference-set-multiset-unordered_set-unordered_multiset/)
   - when to use `multiset` vs `set`